Manage subscriptions in InfluxDB

 [subscriber] enabled = true http-timeout = "30s" insecure-skip-verify = false ca-certs = "" write-concurrency = 40 write-buffer-size = 1000

-[subscriber] configuration options are available in the Configuring InfluxDB documentation.
+[subscriber] configuration options are available in the data node configuration documentation.

 Inaccessible or decommissioned subscription endpoints

 Unless a subscription is dropped, InfluxDB assumes the endpoint should always receive data and will continue to attempt to send data.
 If an endpoint host is inaccessible or has been decommissioned, you will see errors similar to the following: